 Students must be reasonably certain of their intent to return.
-If the student does not return as scheduled, the grace period on any student loan will revert back to the first day of the leave.
+If the student does not return as scheduled, the grace period on any student loan will revert to the first day of the leave.
 In these cases, the loan payment will be due as stated on the promissory note.

 LOA's may also affect the scheduled progression of the student's program.
 If a student does not return from an LOA as scheduled, the rotation of the remaining courses may not be immediately available.
 Many courses have prerequisites and may not be taken without completing these requirements.
-LOA's are scheduled based on the student's progression in the program; CNI College will not be held liable for students who extend or alter the original LOA Contract.
-Students may have to wait months until the course comes around again to take and there is available seating after an LOA.
+LOA's are scheduled based on the students' progression in the program; CNI College will not be held liable for students who extend or alter the original LOA Contract.
+Students may have to wait months until the course comes around again to take and there is available seating after a LOA.
 CNI College cannot promise you will stay on the schedule you enrolled with.
+There is no guarantee that you will have the same externship rotation or site.